 Rewards credit cards are increasingly being used by Americans to supplement their travel, supermarket, shopping, and even day-to-day expenses.
 Credit card rewards are aplenty these days, especially since many credit card issuers are dangling them as incentives to sign you up as a new customer.
 According to a survey by Capital One, this ‘free money’ is consumers’ top motivation for using rewards credit cards.
 If you pay off your card balance in full each month, and have good to excellent credit score, I strongly recommend you use a rewards card to help you save and earn money at the same time.
-Below are two of the best rewards cards that I personally recommend:
+Below is one of the best rewards cards that I personally recommend:

 Chase Sapphire Preferred Card gives you 40,000 bonus points when you spend $3,000 in the first 3 months, as well as 5,000 bonus points when you make a purchase and add an additional cardholder within the first 3 months.
 You will earn 2 points per dollar on travel and dining purchases and 1 point per dollar on the rest of your purchases.
 Introductory annual fee of $0 the first year, then $95.
 Click here to read our Chase Sapphire Preferred review or Chase Sapphire review.